lawmurray/mendingwall/docs/manage-menus.md

 Some desktop environments (e.g. Cinnamon) install their core applications to only show in their own menus.
 Others (e.g. KDE Plasma) install them to display in the menu of all desktop environments.
 Others again (e.g. GNOME) are selective about which applications to show where.
 You can change all this using an app like [Main Menu](https://flathub.org/apps/page.codeberg.libre_menu_editor.LibreMenuEditor), or by manually editing `.desktop` config files, or by having Mending Wall automate the process for you.

-To have Mending wall automate the process, enable its *Manage Menus* feature.
+To have Mending Wall automate the process, enable its *Manage Menus* feature.

 ## What it does